 7.x.8 Post-conditions

 The low-cost weather sensor is calibrated based on the notified calibration results from the IoT platform after performing ML using a training dataset from reference high-accuracy temperature sensors.

+The sensors with severe drafting can also be substituted with new sensors.

 7.x.9 High Level Illustration